Best Multivitamins for Athletes (2025 Guide)

 Bioavailable Forms Matter

-Cheap multivitamins use poorly absorbed forms:
+Cheap multivitamins cut costs by using poorly absorbed forms:

 - Magnesium oxide (absorbed at ~4%) vs. magnesium glycinate (~40%)